-How Much Can You Tow?
 How to Determine Your Vehicle's Towing Capacity

 Vehicles Vary Widely in Towing Capability

 Almost any vehicle can tow some amount of weight if it is connected and operated properly.
 But how much?

 You would never consider attempting to tow a large heavy camper, of any kind, with a small under-powered vehicle, of over-load a vehicle with an obviously excessive weight.

 Either of these conditions can not only cause serious damage to your towing vehicle and your towed trailer, but could put you and anyone else on the road with you in serious danger.